MrNinefinger/EMCO-Compact5-Lathe-CNC-config/README.md

 Spindle at speed indication is set be true when within +/- 3.5% I believe if I am interpreting this correctly (in the .hal file - "  setp near.0.scale 1.035 ")

 Installation Notes:

-To install the toolchanger.comp file Linuxcnc-dev is needed, may have to add the repositories manually (look up and add to synaptic package manager), as well as build essential
+Install Debian latest version from Debian.org
+- NOTE 1 - ensure that the target computer has a working wifi or wired connection for Internet - will cause lots of issues if install proceeds without internet.
+- NOTE 2 - when installing Debian, use a blank for the ROOT password, if a ROOT password is entered then SUDO will not work and will be forced to use ROOT to do all admin tasks.
+- NOTE 3 - select Xfce as the desktop (familiarity reasons)

+Install the realtime kernel  (PREEMPT-RT) that LinuxCNC needs:
+- sudo apt-get install linux-image-rt-amd64
+- reboot and ensure the realtime kernel is selected (has -rt- in it)
+- can check the version using a terminal and typing uname -v
+- add the LinuxCNC Archive signing key to opt keyring:
+-Download:  https://www.linuxcnc.org/linuxcnc-install.sh and save to a folder open folder and open terminal there run chmod +x linuxcnc-install.sh (makes it executable) then run the installer:  Sudo ./linuxcnc-install.sh  (installs LinuxCNC plus a whole lot of dependancies) also install the uspace-dev (not the suggestion in the script has an error and is missing uspace (31/12/2025)
-- sudo apt-get update
+- sudo apt-get install linuxcnc-uspace-dev
-- sudo apt-get install build-essential (debian 12 not needed)
+- sudo apt-get install build-essential (needed to compile the toolchanger.comp later) install GIT command line interface (CIL)
-- sudo apt-get install linuxcnc-uspace-dev (debian 12 not needed)
+- sudo apt-get install git
+- git --version should show it is installed by providing a version #
+- set your email address:
+- git config --global user.email "your.email@example.com"  (include the quotes)
+- set your username:
+- git config --global user.name "Your Name"

+- Run LinuxCNC from the applications menu and open the Axis sim (or any one) and let it create the folders (makes the folder  /home/PC-name/linuxcnc and the sub folders /config and nc_files

+Clone this respository to the configs folder in Linuxcnc ~/linuxcnc/configs$ git clone https://github.com/MrNinefinger/EMCO-Compact5-Lathe-CNC-config

-The Synaptic package manager has to be closed before using the terminal to install stuff (i.e. toolchanger.comp) open a terminal in the folder where the .comp file is and enter:
+To install the toolchanger.comp open a terminal in the folder where the .comp file is (in the /linuxcnc/configs folder that was cloned above) and enter:

 - sudo halcompile --install toolchanger.comp

-I had issues with sudo, can instead run in root and omit sudo prefix on commands:  su root exit root when done!
+If having issues with sudo, can instead run in root and omit sudo prefix on commands:  su root exit root when done!

-Usefull tools to improve linux functionality: visudo will let you add you're username to the sudo list,instructions here: https://devconnected.com/how-to-add-a-user-to-sudoers-on-debian-10-buster/
-- apt-get install visudo

-Lastly - clone this respository to the configs folder in Linuxcnc

-~/linuxcnc/configs$ git clone https://github.com/MrNinefinger/EMCO-Compact5-Lathe-CNC-config

 Running it: